Yoga and meditation: strength, balance and relaxation for body and mind

 The base of the classes lies in Hatha yoga, supplemented by other styles such as vinyasa and yin-yoga.

-I often implement various breathing techniques, vipassana -and mindfulness meditation.
+During classes I often implement various breathing techniques and meditations.

-Breathing exercises and meditation are indispensable elements in a yoga class.
+Breathing exercises are indispensable elements in a yoga class.

-With every yoga movement and pose there is attention for the correct breathing.
+With every movement and asana (yoga pose) there is attention for the correct breathing.

 Some forms of pranayama are:

 -Nadi Sodhana (Alternate Nostril Breathing)

 Breathing exercises will help to use your full lung capacity and will improve your breathing in daily life as well.